Isaac Newton: Mathematics

 Newton's work has been said "to distinctly advance every branch of mathematics then studied".
-His work on the subject, usually referred to as fluxions or calculus, seen in a manuscript of October 1666, is now published among Newton's mathematical papers.
+His work on calculus, usually referred to as fluxions, began in 1664, and by 20 May 1665 as seen in a manuscript, Newton "had already developed the calculus to the point where he could compute the tangent and the curvature at any point of a continuous curve".
+Another manuscript of October 1666, is now published among Newton's mathematical papers.
 His work De analysi per aequationes numero terminorum infinitas, sent by Isaac Barrow to John Collins in June 1669, was identified by Barrow in a letter sent to Collins that August as the work "of an extraordinary genius and proficiency in these things".

-Newton later became involved in a dispute with Leibniz over priority in the development of calculus (the Leibniz–Newton calculus controversy).
-Most modern historians believe that Newton and Leibniz developed calculus independently, although with very different mathematical notations.
-Occasionally it has been suggested that Newton published almost nothing about it until 1693, and did not give a full account until 1704, while Leibniz began publishing a full account of his methods in 1684.
-Leibniz's notation and "differential Method", nowadays recognised as much more convenient notations, were adopted by continental European mathematicians, and after 1820 or so, also by British mathematicians.
+Newton later became involved in a dispute with the German polymath Gottfried Wilhelm Leibniz over priority in the development of calculus.
+Both are now credited with independently developing calculus, though with very different mathematical notations.
+However, it is established that Newton came to develop calculus much earlier than Leibniz.
+The notation of Leibniz is recognised as the more convenient notation, being adopted by continental European mathematicians, and after 1820, by British mathematicians.